Lembas-Modding-Team/pvp-mode/README.md

 command sender.
 The status can be one of the following: `ON`, `OFF`, `GM1`, or `FLY`.
 Only players with `ON` are capable of combat.
 Distances are approximated to the nearest x blocks where x is a number determined in the configuration file (default is 64).

 For in-game information, use `pvphelp`.
-This command provides information on all the commands added by the mod, and the values of the cooldown and warmup time, as well as whether distance radar is enabled.
+This command provides information on all the commands added by the mod.
 Clicking on the displayed command names automatically inserts them in the chat.

+Use `pvpconfig display` to view the values of the server configuration data of PvpMode.
+This is only for administrators.

 The configuration file has a few useful options for timers and miscellaneous items.